 Cultural Experiences: Completion of at least three cultural experiences in the arts.
-Each experience requires prior approval from Dr. Califf.
+Each experience requires prior approval from Dr. Califf and Mrs. Pam Devenney.
 Arts experiences include:

 - Attending a live performance: play, musical, concert, recital, etc.